In Depth Baby Product Reviews Led by a Pediatrician

 We buy all the products we test — no freebies from companies.
 If you purchase through our links, we may earn a commission, which helps support our testing.

-Need some outstanding books for your kid?
-Our lineup includes today's top 11 books for kids.
-To determine our favorites, we extensively researched the market before purchasing the most popular and promising contenders for hands-on testing (a.k.a, lots and lots of reading!).
-We wanted to know which books are the most entertaining, leaving your kid excited to pick up and read repeatedly.
-We also examined each book's story and text for qualities and characteristics to match reading levels and broad interests.
-Whether your child is a beginner reader or more advanced, we believe there's a great chance a kids' book in our lineup will meet their needs.
+Our lineup includes the top 11 books for kids.
+To determine our favorites, we extensively investigated options before purchasing the most popular and promising contenders for hands-on testing (a.k.a. lots and lots of reading!).
+We wanted to know which books were the most entertaining, leaving kids excited to pick up and read repeatedly.
+We also examined each book's story and text for qualities that match reading levels and broad interests.

 Featuring Mo Willems's famous duo, Gerald and Piggie, Waiting Is Not Easy! wins the popularity contest.
 Piggie wants to surprise Gerald with something special, but Gerald (struggling to be patient) must wait and wait.
 But what is he waiting for?
 This book is about patience, a “muscle” that children (and adults) need to exercise, which is not always easy.
-Thanks to the large font size, simplistic pictures, and simple sentence structure, we think this book is suitable for eager early readers.
+Our testers said, “Patience is something all kids need to learn about.
+I loved that the book created space for talking about what patience looks like.”
+Thanks to the large font size, simplistic pictures, and simple sentence structure, this book suits eager early readers.
 Plus, it is downright funny.
 This comical success is one of many books in the series, which means the fun doesn't stop here.
 Consider the Elephant & Piggie: The Complete Collection if you adore these two characters.

-This book has little to dislike; however, if your child requires more complex literature, you might want to jump to chapter books.
+This book has little to dislike; however, you might want to jump to chapter books if your child requires more complex literature.
 A collection like the Magic Tree House Boxed Set could be a better bet if they want more.
+As one tester reported, “My child loved this book but quickly grew bored of the simple concept and words.”
 However, if your kid enjoys humor and is at the beginner reader level, we believe this book is terrific.
-Honestly, you can't go wrong with any books by Mo Willems.
+Honestly, you can't go wrong with any of Mo Willems' books.

 Level two books may be too difficult for young readers

-Ready for some “tails” and "tales"?
+Ready for some “tails” and “tales?”
 The Henry and Mudge books (a six-book set) are budget-friendly and adorable for dog lovers.
+One tester said, “I love reading about dogs!”
 These books are excellent for developing readers because they start simple and increase in difficulty as you progress in the series.
 The books also include cartoon-style illustrations that help cue the reader.

 These books are level two, meaning they use slightly more complex sentences and vocabulary, which may be too advanced for beginners.
+One parent tester remarked, “The reading was a little challenging for my younger child, but my older kid really enjoyed the story.”
 Waiting Is Not Easy! offers some shorter and easier-to-read sentences.
-However, remember that reading aloud is a delight and has many benefits, plus your child will eventually graduate to this level in time (maybe even faster than you think).
+However, remember that reading aloud is a delight and has many benefits.
+Your child will graduate to this level in time (maybe even faster than you think).
 If you like this book set and want more Henry and Mudge, there are plenty more books in the series to read.

-Your child may be “hooked” on the Narwhal and Jelly Box Set, a fun series of graphic novels for new readers.
+Your child may be hooked on the Narwhal and Jelly Box Set, a fun series of graphic novels for new readers.
 Narwhal and Jelly, two unlikely friends, explore the ocean together and have funny conversations.
-This set includes the following books, “Narwhal: Unicorn of the Sea,” "Super Narwhal and Jelly Jolt," as well as “Peanut Butter and Jelly.”
+This set includes the following books: "Narwhal: Unicorn of the Sea," "Super Narwhal and Jelly Jolt," as well as "Peanut Butter and Jelly."
 These books are filled with fun and will crack up your kiddos.
+One parent tester said, “I love the buddy theme of friendship and working together in these books.”

 The books use some vocabulary that may be challenging for early readers to decode.
 However, we think they'll master the tricky vocab quickly with practice and coaching.
 Alternatively, you can overlook this factor if you're reading these books with your child.
+One tester said, “Being able to learn new words is part of what I think makes reading fun.”
 If they want to read with less assistance, the Waiting Is Not Easy! could be simpler.
 Graphic novels can be an excellent way to get your kid excited about reading, and we think this set is a must-have for young readers.

 Author: Mary Pope Osborne | Illustrator: Sal Murdocca